codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 ## Installing the Argo Rollouts operator to your cluster

 To install Argo Rollouts, follow the [installation instructions](https://argoproj.github.io/argo-rollouts/installation/){:target="\_blank"}.
-Essentially you need a terminal with `kubectl` access to your cluster.
+Essentially, you need a terminal with `kubectl` access to your cluster.

 ```
 kubectl create namespace argo-rollouts